MicrosoftDocs/fabric-docs/docs/get-started/known-issues/known-issue-866-not-add-my-workspace-org-app-items-org-app.md

 # Known issue - Can't add My workspace org app items to the org app

-You can create org app items in **My Workspace**, but can't add them to the org app.
+You can create org app items in **My workspace**, but can't add them to the org app.

 **Status:** Open